Emil's Mischiefs

-Emil's Mischiefs (Emīla nedarbi, Проделки сорванца – "Tricks of a Rascal") is a 1985 Soviet-era Latvian TV-film about the Astrid Lindgren character, Emil i Lönneberga.
+Emil's Mischiefs (Emīla nedarbi) is a 1985 Soviet-era Latvian TV-film about the Astrid Lindgren character, Emil i Lönneberga.
 It was produced by Riga Film Studio.

 The film was awarded the Latvian National Film Prize Lielais Kristaps in 1985.

 Plot

 Young Emil lives with his parents and younger sister on a small farm.
 In his parents' eyes, he is a terrible troublemaker, and his father has started to dread Emil's next mischievous idea, keeping him away from important tasks whenever possible.

 Emil's past escapades include breaking a soup tureen, accidentally trapping his father's finger in a rat trap, a botched attempt to pull out the maid Lina's tooth, and shattering Frau Petrell's dining room window.
 Despite his mischief, it is Emil's bold spirit that enables him to outsmart the greedy, harsh matron of the local shelter.
 On his birthday, he even manages to organize a lively celebration for the elderly residents, bringing them joy and laughter.